AndreasChristensen89/salary_struggle/README.md

 - set AWS bucket to list access for public - Amazon gives an error that says that they don't recommend this.
 Is this ok?
     - Read in comments on Slack that mentor said it's ok
 - Remember to upload all media files to AWS: S3 ==> bukcet ==> media ==> upload ==> grant public read access to these objects ==> next, next, upload
+- Try to fix the increment error in product details